avilabon/MDEF_Albert/docs/masterProject/MP-02-OSBioMoSysProjects.md

 # **OSBioMoSys Projects**

-## An open-source camera trap module to study small animals
+## An open-source camera trail module to study small animals

 ### Values, principles and specifictions of the project